Advertiser Disclosure

 Application Rules

-Barclays has a few general guidelines that are helpful to follow when applying for their cards.
+Barclays has a few general guidelines that are helpful to follow when applying for its cards.
 These are not hard and fast rules, so following them will not guarantee your acceptance, nor will you automatically be denied if you don’t.

 For starters, you can apply for multiple cards in 1 day, and while it is unlikely that both will be automatically approved, Barclays will often combine these applications into a single hard inquiry.